-1. A full Ironman race at home will reshape the development of local elite athletes and age-groupers.
 The full distance is like the Grand Slam of endurance sport.
-Whereas a number of competitive 70.3s have placed the country on the radar and sized up the potential of Filipino athletes, an Ironman is the biggest challenge for anyone looking to take that next step or acclimatize to a level of competition that is unlike any of the local 70.3 races.
-They are two different animals but nevertheless require a lot of heart, endurance, and will to complete.
+Whereas a number of competitive 70.3s have placed the country on the radar and sized up the potential of Filipino athletes, an Ironman is the biggest challenge for anyone looking to take that next step of competition.

 2. The prospect of seeing an event organized on an entirely different level